What is Machine Guarding?

 “Even though this worker is wearing full PPE, there’s no guard on his grinder.
 Bit counter-intuitive, don’t you think?”

-For the United States, OSHA outlines the general requirement for machine guarding as:
+In the US, OSHA outlines the general requirement for machine guarding as:

 One or more methods of machine guarding shall be provided to protect the operator and other employees in the machine area from hazards such as those created by point of operation, ingoing nip points, rotating parts, flying chips and sparks.
 Examples of guarding methods are—barrier guards, two-hand tripping devices, electronic safety devices, etc.

-Want machine guarding requirements for your specific machine?
-Use OSHA’s Machine Guarding eTool
+You can find machine guarding requirements for your specific machine using OSHA’s Machine Guarding eTool

 When an employee is required to maintain or service equipment that could unexpectedly energize or startup and the employee could be injured, then a full system shutdown is required by using lockout/tagout.